angelren1220/Spoof/README.md

 ## Setup and Usage Instructions

 1. **Connect Your iPhone to Your Mac:**
-   - Use a USB cable to connect your iPhone to your Mac.
+   - Use a cable to connect your iPhone to your Mac.

 2. **Sign in with Your Apple ID in Xcode:**
    - Open Xcode on your Mac.